Fall in love with snowboarding? We all do!

-Okay, I hope you get a basic picture about how to pick the suitable size of your snowboard now.
+Okay, I hope you get a basic picture of how to pick the suitable size of your snowboard now.
 But there are things way more than these.

-These days there are many snowboard designs and they are totally different stories, a good example is the volume shift boards (a much wider and shorter board, difference could be 5 to 10 cm less!), obviously it’s with much shorter running length and effective edge, however, consider the overall surface area of the base, it will act just like a normal snowboard.
+These days there are many snowboard designs and they are totally different stories, a good example is the volume shift boards (a much wider and shorter board, the difference could be 5 to 10 cm less!).
+Obviously, it’s with much shorter running length and effective edge, however, consider the overall surface area of the base, it will act just like a normal snowboard.

 It is always a good idea to give your information to the manufacturer and ask them which is the most suitable one for you.
 Also, try snowboards of different sizes, shapes, flex, tech, etc. so you get a better sense of what you really want.
 In addition, depending on your riding style, there are many other factors you got to take into account too, flex, shape, camber profile, your boots, etc.

 What if you found the board you are using is with a different length and width?
 Don’t worry, that’s totally okay as long as you can handle it.
 As I mentioned before, it’s always good to try something different, right?
-Perhaps you can just rent one with different length and see it feels?!
+Perhaps you can just rent one with a different length and see how it feels?!
 I had been using a 149cm board for three years then once I rented a 156 and I discovered a whole new world!
 Now I just don’t want to ride on anything that’s shorter than 154cm.

 I hope you like this snowboard length/width calculator and find it useful.
 It took me and my geek friend several months to put together, so the cost is huge (more than I expected) but it’s finally alive and I’m very happy that we made it.

 Well, a tool is just a tool.
 If you still aren’t sure about how to pick a snowboard, you’re always welcome to drop me a message.
 You can use this contact form to get in touch.